-These photos were taken on the Carson Pass of the Sierra Nevada mountain range in the winter of 2018.
-During a record season of snowfall, the quiet and peaceful stillness after a storm is a welcome and needs refuge from the challenging and stressful times that we are living in today.
+These photos were taken on the Carson Pass of the Sierra Nevada mountain range in California in the winter of 2018.
+During a record season of snowfall, the quiet and peaceful stillness after a storm is a welcome and needed refuge from the challenging and stressful times that we are living in today.
 My hope in presenting these images is to bring the viewer to a place of quiet and contemplation even if it's just for a fleeting moment.

 These images are photograms that were exposed by the light of the full moon, hence the term "lunagram".
 Using vintage discontinued gelatin silver paper, I created my lunagrams with found plant life collected on some land in the Sierra Foothills of California, where a beautiful year-round creek supports a wide diversity of flora.
 Since the closest city is over 30 minutes away, the light of the full moon was the only illumination that could be detected, which created an ethereal presence on the rich vintage paper that I used.
 These prints were processed using traditional wet darkroom techniques, were toned with selenium and all one of a kind.